clearlinux/clear-linux-documentation/source/tutorials/apache-hadoop.rst

 Description
 ***********

+For this tutorial, you will install Hadoop in a single machine running both the master and slave daemons.

 The Apache Hadoop software library is a framework for distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of